It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 - Payable-on-Death, POD – designates payees for your bank or credit union accounts in case of your death.

 Important: The items named above trump what’s written in a will.
 So it’s worth double-checking (even triple-checking!) that the right individuals are listed on these forms to make sure a life insurance policy payout doesn’t go to an ex-partner.
-Or to ensure your new spouse isn’t unintentionally locked out of your checking and savings account.
+Or to ensure your new spouse isn’t unintentionally locked out of your checking and savings account due to your estate planning efforts.

 - Legacy or Ethical will – is your chance to leave behind more than a bank account or life insurance check.
 Through an ethical will or legacy letters, you can share the non-physical parts of yourself.
 Who you are and how you lived your life.
 Tales from your life experiences and where you’ve journeyed.
 The lessons you’ve learned, how you made a difference in the world, and your hopes and dreams for future generations.
 You can start this now and add to it over the years.